Kaurava: Marriages and children of Kauravas

+All the 100 Kauravas were mentioned to have wives in the Adi Parva.

 In literature

 Harivamsa Purana (8th century CE) narrates the Jain version of their story.

 In popular culture

 The term Kaurava is used as the name of a fictional planetary system in the 2008 real-time strategy video game Warhammer 40,000: Dawn of War – Soulstorm, as well as the names of the system's planets.